 - Funding: Any accepted student is awarded a minimum funding package in accordance with Medical Genetics Graduate Program guidelines of $24,000 (MSc); However many students are successful at winning other awards and typically earn higher rates of funding.

 Philosophy: Attracting and nurturing trainees is a key component to research success.
 I actively work to create a culture of interdisciplinary and cross-generational training.
+I strive to create a welcoming and inclusive environment for trainees from diverse backgrounds.
 I believe in fostering creativity, independence, team-work, collegiality, and practicing ‘responsible science’.
 I have supported many generations of students – high school, undergrad, graduate, visiting professors, medical trainees.
 A key to developing a well-rounded researcher is exposure to diverse fields and perspectives, which is then translated into collaborations and innovative research in the lab.

 Success: My trainees have graduated with an average of 9 publications (4-5 1st author) for PhD students and over 4 for MSc students.
 The majority have won funding awards (CIHR, CFRI, MSHRF or UBC) and many have been honoured with awards such as the departmental Teaching Assistant award, Jim Miller Prize, poster awards etc.

 Average time to completion of PhD is 4.97 years (N=6) based on students finishing since 2008.